appsmithorg/appsmith-docs/website/docs/reference/widgets/README.md

 # Widgets

 Appsmith offers a powerful set of widgets to help you build dynamic and functional app layouts.
-You can simply drag and drop them onto the canvas and resize them to fit your data.
-You can also visually edit the properties of each widget to customize its data, style, and actions.
+You can simply drag and drop them onto the canvas and edit the properties of each widget to customize its data, style, and actions.

 <div class="containerGrid">